- Home

 56461 180th Street, Ames IA 50010

 McFarland Park is a 200-acre area just north of Ames.
 The park offers visitors a variety of ecotypes to explore including tallgrass prairie, woodland, and stream habitats.
-Educational programs are offered throughout the year.
+Educational programs are offered year-round.

 - Touch-a-Life Trail: Hard-surfaced trail, just under one mile, travels along the lake through various plant communities including prairie, woodlands, and ponds; handicapped access to fishing dock, deck overlooking the lake, and handicapped accessible picnic sites.